mh250229/Emerald_Global_CCM_Dictionary/Logging_in_to_Emerald_Global_CCM/Logging_In_to_Emerald_Global_CCM.md

 ## Logging in to Emerald Global CCM

-Access the Emerald Global CCM and in the Log in screen, enter the user name and password and click LOG IN.
+Access the Emerald Global CCM and in the Log in screen enter the username and password, and click Sign In.

-**Reference Path:** *Organization/Business Day/Business Day Scheduler*

  ![Logging In Screen](/Images/LoggingInScreen.png)